fadden/CiderPress2/ndocs/Manual-cp2.md

 The destination may not be a single-file archive like AppleSingle or gzip.

-The `--raw-mode` option is not used here.
+The `--raw` option is not handled here.
 Files copied from DOS volumes are always treated as "cooked" unless they are being copied to another DOS volume, in which case the files are transferred "raw", with the sparse structure preserved.